When connecting to a database via SSH host (commonly referred as a bastion host or jumpbox), there are a few extra steps.

 If you are not able to or don't want to directly connect to your database directly, you can first connect to a server that has SSH access to your server, and Grow will then connect to your database through that server.

-If your database is on your SSH server, your database Host would be 'localhost', and your SSHHost would be the server hostname.
+If your database is on your SSH server, your database Host would be the private IP address of your server, and your SSHHost would be the server hostname.